 Targeting your examples to hit on the information you obtained when you researched the company and the role will impress them and demonstrate how you’ll benefit their organization.

-A key objective you need to keep in mind when writing your cover letter is brevity.
-You never want your cover letter longer than one printed page.
-Similar to writing a resume, if you include too much on it, recruiters may feel overwhelmed, grow bored, or, worse yet, skip reading it entirely.
+Keep your cover letter brief—one page or less.
+Similar to writing a resume, if you include too much, recruiters may be overwhelmed, grow bored, or, worse, skip reading it entirely.

-On the flip side, be personable to differentiate yourself from other candidates.
-This is a bit like a college application—having outstanding grades and academic achievements is great, but extracurricular activities can make the difference between getting in or not.
+Data analysts like direct and clear communication.
+So, be straightforward, genuine, and professional.
+On the flip, be personable to distinguish yourself from other candidates.
+It’s a bit like a college application—outstanding grades and academic achievements are great, but extracurriculars can make the difference between getting in or not.

-So, you’re starting with an empty page and want to know how to get started.
-You just need a jumpstart and a structure.
+So, you’re starting with an empty page and want to know how to start.
+You need a jumpstart and a structure.
 Start with our comprehensive outline that breaks down your data analyst cover letter into discrete sections and clearly shows you what to include in each part:

 Date: Hopefully, you’re not procrastinating and are writing your letter in advance of when you want to send it.
-If this is the case, be sure to update the date before sending!
+If this is true, update the date before sending it!
 Also, make sure that any of your data analyst supporting documentation is up-to-date and has the same delivery date as your cover letter.

 Inside address: This is the name and address of the recipient.
 Include their name, position title, and the company’s address.